Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualisation - Complementary investigation.md

-Here, on the data collected for Jordan, we conduct the same quantitative techniques and adopt the same approaches of analysis.
+Here, we perform the same quantitative techniques on the data collected for Jordan and adopt the same approaches for analysing the outcomes.

 # Correlation & Linear regression